Storyflow Logo

 Is ChatGPT good for creative projects?

-ChatGPT is excellent for single creative tasks like drafting, rewriting, and brainstorming options.
-It is weaker for managing a whole creative project over weeks, because each conversation forgets your project, returns everything as linear text, and only sees the prompt in front of it rather than the whole project.
+ChatGPT is excellent for single creative tasks like drafting, rewriting, and brainstorming options, and weak at managing a whole creative project over weeks.
+Each conversation forgets your project, returns everything as linear text, only sees the prompt in front of it rather than the whole project, and rushes to the first workable idea instead of the best one.
 Use it for tasks, not as the home for the project itself.
+For the project, a visual AI workspace holds the whole thing on a canvas the AI can read.

 Why does ChatGPT forget my project?

-A chat thread is temporary and linear by design.
-Even with memory and custom instructions, ChatGPT does not durably hold the evolving structure of your specific project the way a workspace does, so you re-explain the premise each session.
+A chat thread is temporary and linear by design, so it cannot durably hold the evolving structure of your specific project.
+Even with memory and custom instructions, ChatGPT stores a few facts across chats, not your film's full spine, your subject list, or the constraints you set in week two.
+So you re-explain the premise each session, and it works from your summary rather than the real project.
 The forgetting is a property of the chat shape, not a bug a better model fixes.

 What is better than ChatGPT for managing a creative project?

 A visual AI workspace is better for the project itself, because the work lives on a persistent canvas the AI can read.
-Storyflow is one example: the board persists, the layout is spatial, and the AI sees the whole canvas instead of a single prompt.
+Storyflow is one example: the board persists between sessions, the layout is spatial so you can move pieces around, and the AI reads your full active canvas (plus up to 1 Story Blueprint and 3 Documents you @-mention) instead of a single prompt.
 ChatGPT is still better for one-off tasks that fit in a single prompt.

 Can I use ChatGPT and a visual workspace together?

 Yes, and it is the strongest setup.
-Keep the project on the canvas, use the canvas AI for project-level moves like finding gaps and developing concepts, and drop into ChatGPT for single tasks like generating line variations.
+Keep the project on the canvas, use the canvas AI for project-level moves like finding gaps and developing concepts against the whole board, and drop into ChatGPT for single tasks like generating line variations.
 Bring those results back to the canvas so the thread never becomes the project file.
+The rule: single task in ChatGPT, whole project on the canvas.

 Is ChatGPT or a visual AI workspace cheaper?

-ChatGPT has a capable free tier and a low-cost paid plan, and a visual AI workspace like Storyflow also has a free tier with paid plans on top.
+ChatGPT has a capable free tier and a low-cost paid plan, and Storyflow also has a genuinely free plan with paid tiers on top: Plus at $9.99/month annual, Pro at $14/month annual, and Max at $39/month annual.
 Cost is rarely the deciding factor here; the shape of your work is.
 For single tasks, ChatGPT is plenty.
-For project-shaped work, the workspace pays for itself by removing the constant re-explaining.
+For project-shaped work, a workspace pays for itself by removing the constant re-explaining, which is a real time cost that never shows up on the invoice.

 Does using ChatGPT make my creative work generic?

 It can, if you let it develop the first workable idea on every prompt.
-Because it cannot see your whole project, it has no way to push for the option that is right for your specific work.
-Keeping the project in a workspace where you and an AI can weigh ideas against everything else is what keeps the output specific to your project rather than generically fluent.
+Because it cannot see your whole project, it has no way to push for the option that is right for your specific work, so it optimizes for a good answer to this prompt rather than the right answer for the project.
+Keeping the project in a workspace, where you and an AI can weigh ideas against everything else on the board, is what keeps the output specific to your project rather than generically fluent.

 Templates you can use in Storyflow